Hemolytic Disease of the Fetus and Newborn

 Paternal and Fetal Testing

-If an unexpected alloantibody associated with HDFN is identified in a pregnant mother, determination of the paternal and/or fetal status for the implicated antigen is recommended to inform monitoring.
-If testing reveals that the fetus is negative for the antigen of interest in a sensitized mother, no further action is required.
-If testing indicates that the fetus is positive for the antigen of interest in a sensitized mother, monitoring is required to ensure appropriate intervention.
+If an unexpected alloantibody associated with HDFN is identified in a pregnant individual, determination of the paternal and/or fetal status for the implicated antigen is recommended to inform monitoring. , If testing reveals that the fetus is negative for the antigen of interest in a sensitized mother, no further action is required; however, if the fetus is positive for the antigen of interest in a sensitized mother, monitoring is required to ensure appropriate intervention.

 Determination of Paternal Genotype